-Written by Liz Parsons
+Interviewed and Written by Liz Parsons

 Ambitious and impractical business schemes can often lack the fundamental elements needed to make them a reality, leaving huge expense and casualties of the blame game in their wake.
 The business world is littered with the remnants of unrealised programs and unsuccessful plans for development, several of them so high profile as to have attracted national notoriety.

 But why do so many grand plans undertaken by companies and organisations fail to come to fruition?
 David Hilliard, CEO of strategy execution specialists, Mentor, believes the biggest contributing factor to failure is the people tasked with carrying out these ventures.
 We’ve taken a closer look at his thoughts on why business transformations fail, as well as the consequences of program failure and how thorough planning can make all the difference.

 The only thing more excruciating than having to admit defeat on a project you are responsible for, has to be having the world as a witness.
 Some of the most conspicuous organisations going have made monumental debacles of their business transformations, and on a public scale.

 Recent examples include the NHS National Programme for IT, which was named as one of the ‘worst and most expensive contracting fiascos’ ever by the House of Commons Public Accounts Committee.
 Originally created to migrate all NHS records into a central digital hub, the program never got off the ground and was abandoned in 2011 after it had run up a bill of over £20 billion.